NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 similar to the latest ones.
 That is the reason above we used the option ``--match-first-to-last``.

+The ``--auto-overlap-params`` option can be used to determine which images overlap.

 Note that this invocation may run for more than a day, or even more.
 And it may be necessary to get good convergence.
 If the process gets interrupted, or the user gives up on waiting, the adjustments